NatNight99/english-for-designers/02_first_impression/index.md

 _Cat’s together_

-- Storyboard and basic story concept
+- Storyboard and basic story
 - Made as an excercise in concept and storyboard for my drawing lessons with Mr. Korman
 - The story is about a cat family, living their dream life, until the arrival in form of a small disorderly kitten.
-Such a happy arrival for the main characters birthday...because she clearly needed a sibling...
+Such a happy surprise for the main character's birthday...because she clearly needed a sibling...
 - It’s basically a more serious story about harder subjects disguised as typical "animal’s adventures" popular in the 1980-1990s (live-action or animated)

 - The main cast consists of:
-  1. Blanka - a prideful sphynx cat who needs to learn to be confortable in her own skin
+  1. Blanka - a prideful sphynx cat who needs to learn to be comfortable in her own skin
-  2. Rupert - little energetic bengal kitten stealing Blanka’s spotlight and is acting like a spoiled brat
+  2. Rupert - little energetic bengal kitten who is stealing Blanka’s spotlight and acts like a spoiled brat
   3. Claudius - an old wise male maine coon cat, trying to keep the family together while facing his own mortality

 ### Headshot illustration